Symbian9/qmapshack-doc-wiki/DocControlMapDem.md

 ![Alt text](images/DocControlMapDem/maproom7.png)

-Hillshading will overlay the map with a grayshaded relief.
+_Hillshading_ will overlay the map with a gray shaded relief.